Shipeasy

 You: "Did the new onboarding flow improve activation?
 Set up whatever we need to measure it."

-The assistant produces a measurement plan: it creates the activation metric directly, proposes the experiment or flag as cards, and files precise measure_plan tickets for the code it can't write — "fire activated on the first project created", "wrap step 3 in getExperiment".
+The assistant produces a measurement plan: it creates the activation metric directly, proposes the flag and the alert rule as cards, and files precise measure_plan tickets for the code it can't write — "fire activated on the first project created", "read step 3's label off getConfig('onboarding_copy')".

 suggest_plan